BinaryScients/Automatically-shutdown-computer/README.md

 schtasks / delete / f / tn "PCRESTART0"
 ```
 You can also choose to go to the "clean schedules" option located in the "Go to options" menu, in the Sleeping aid program.
 It deletes all tasks created automatically.

+Some references to make this algorithm, were found <b><a href="https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/schtasks">here<a/></b>.